basnijholt/glove80/README.md

 ## Contributing
 1. Edit specs or metadata, re-run `just regen`, and inspect the resulting diffs under `layouts/`.
 2. Extend/adjust the targeted per-layer tests under `tests/<layout>/` when you change behavior.
-3. Document intentional changes in the relevant guide under `docs/` so future contributors understand the rationale.
+3. Document intentional changes in the relevant `layouts/<family>/README.md` (and `docs/architecture.md` if the pipeline changes) so future contributors understand the rationale.